-Avoid Flash as needed-Look for indicators showing which resources require Flash, because your student's device might not support it:
+• Avoid Flash as needed-Look for indicators showing which resources require Flash, because your student's device might not support it:

-Progress Monitoring
+Progress Monitoring of Student Skills

-In the Students tab > Progress Graph, you can track each student's progress toward an end goal, which you can modify as needed.
-In general, the graph is a simple count of newly acquired skills over time, meant as an overall indicator of progress:
+From the Student Progress tab, you can track each student's progress toward an end goal, and modify the goal as needed.
+In general, the graph is a simple count of newly acquired skills over time, meant as an overall indicator of progress.